Education in Malaysia: International schools following international curriculums

 There are many students who attend international schools in Malaysia.
-Typically, students either are enrolled in international schools from either Year 7 onwards, as the public education system for secondary school students is entirely in Bahasa Malaysia, whereas most Universities and Colleges conduct their lectures in the English Language.
-Many of these parents also wish for their children to pursue an international education in the future, and entering an English Medium environment enables students to be prepared for that.
-International schools in Malaysia follow various curriculums, such as the Cambridge International Curriculum (UK), Australian Curriculum (Western Australia), Canadian Curriculum (Ontario) and the IB Curriculum (Switzerland).
-Many students from International Schools enter University at the age of 17 due to the age arrangements.
+Typically, students either are enrolled in international schools from either Year 7 onwards, as the public education system for secondary school students is entirely in Bahasa Malaysia, whereas most universities and colleges conduct their lectures in the English language.
+Many of these parents also wish for their children to pursue an international education in the future, and entering an English-medium environment enables students to be prepared for that.
+International schools in Malaysia follow various curriculums, such as the Cambridge International Curriculum (UK), Australian curriculum (Western Australia), Canadian curriculum (Ontario) and the IB Curriculum (Switzerland).
+Many students from international schools enter university at the age of 17 due to the age arrangements.

+Dual Language Program (DLP)

+The Dual Language Program (DLP) is an educational initiative implemented by the Ministry of Education under the broader Policy of Enhancing the Malaysian Language and Strengthening the English Language (MBMMBI).
+Launched on a pilot basis in 2016 and initially involving 300 schools, the DLP offers eligible educational institutions the option to conduct teaching and learning sessions in English for specific subjects, notably Science and Mathematics, at the primary and secondary school levels.

+The primary objectives of the DLP are threefold: first, to provide opportunities for students to enhance their English proficiency through the instruction of Science and Mathematics subjects; second, to expand students' access to explore various fields of knowledge, fostering competitiveness at the global level; and third, to increase the marketability of students in the workforce.
+The program is strategically designed to strengthen bilingualism among students, ultimately preparing them for the challenges of an increasingly interconnected and competitive world.

+At the primary school level, the DLP encompasses Science and Mathematics, while at the lower secondary and upper secondary levels, it extends to additional subjects such as Additional Science, Physics, Chemistry, Biology, Additional Mathematics, and Mathematics.
+By offering English language instruction in key STEM (Science, Technology, Engineering, and Mathematics) disciplines, the DLP aims to equip students with the language skills necessary for success in both academic and professional domains.